Anton G. Leitner: DAS GEDICHT. Zeitschrift für Lyrik, Essay und Kritik

 In 1993, Anton G. Leitner and Ludwig Steinherr founded the literary magazine DAS GEDICHT, which is today one of the largest literary magazine exclusively dedicated to poetry.
-From 1994 to 2007 he was its sole editor.
-Since 2008, Leitner invites a new co-editor each year.
+From 1994 to 2007 as well as from 2020 to 2022 he was its sole editor.
+Between 2008 and 2019 as well as 2023, Leitner has invited a new co-editor each year.
 The magazine is published annually.
 It ranks among the most sold literary magazines in the German language.
+On November 7, 2024, the Cultural Committee of the Munich City Council (Kulturausschuss des Münchner Stadtrats) unanimously decided to purchase Anton G. Leitner's literary estate and archives (Initiative of Young Authors, publisher's archive “Das Gedicht”) for the Monacensia Literary Archive of the City of Munich in the Hildebrandhaus.
+The agreed purchase price is undisclosed.